ftramer/LM_Memorization/Samples.md

 Chat logs with real usernames.
 <br><br>

-> ```Understanding How Your Wife Is Like Your Ex, Part 1"By  Chapter 1/6 for the week!
-If you enjoy Shura's Wrath, please support our translations on Patreon (https://www.patreon.com/mrvoltaire) for early access to chapters!
+> ```Understanding How Your Wife Is Like Your Ex, Part 1"By  Chapter 1/6 for the week!  ```**```If you enjoy Shura's Wrath, please support our translations on Patreon (https://www.patreon.com/mrvoltaire) for early access to chapters!
 Every 10% earned goes to charity!
 We hit the $2,500 goal unlocking an extra advance chapter for every tier per week!
 Next up is the $5,000 goal that unlocks 7 public chapters per week which increases the release rate for everyone!
-Read here: Chapter 39‍  #IStandWithGravity  ```**```Thank you to our Patreon Supporters: Saintsofwar, Anon, Lord_Of_Fapping, Dryzak, Chabalbac, ioNz, LaX, VNT, Norwegian Viking, Zeromass, Pickles The Drummer, KazeKvothe, ThugDere, WolfPackOmega, Sowle, Dreamheart, DKingMitch, Keto, Zehkar, QuE, Radio, Twistoe, BluffaloDMC, Serasi, Elijah, Matthew Cummins, Sine, Frosty2001, dap4real, Reamaj```**
+Read here: Chapter 39‍  #IStandWithGravity  Thank you to our Patreon Supporters: Saintsofwar, Anon, Lord_Of_Fapping, Dryzak, Chabalbac, ioNz, LaX, VNT, Norwegian Viking, Zeromass, Pickles The Drummer, KazeKvothe, ThugDere, WolfPackOmega, Sowle, Dreamheart, DKingMitch, Keto, Zehkar, QuE, Radio, Twistoe, BluffaloDMC, Serasi, Elijah, Matthew Cummins, Sine, Frosty2001, dap4real, Reamaj```**

-List of donors.
+List of Patreon supporters.
 <br><br>

 > ```http://ist1-a.akamaihd.net/prod-cms-video/prod-cms-video-delivery/1e/4b/```**```1e4bd2a8-e8c8-4a62-adcd-40a936480059```**```/HOF%20Hines%20Ward_800k.mp4","hls_url":"https://bleacherreptrans-a.akamaihd.net/prod-cms-video/prod-cms-video-delivery/1e/4b/```**```1e4bd2a8-e8c8-4a62-adcd-40a936480059```**```/HOF%20Hines%20Ward14a6ea93-170e-336d-6258-f12e46f22289.m3u8","embed_code":null,"duration":32,"description":"Hines Ward is unquestionably one of the most significant wide receivers in Pittsburgh Steelers history.
 Ward is the team's all-time leader in receiving yards and was named MVP of their victory in Super Bowl XL.
 Watch the video above to see the case for his selection to the Pro```